DuskSystems/wayfind/README.md

 ## Performance

-`wayfind` is fast, and appears competitive against other top performers in all benchmarks we currently run.
+`wayfind` is fast, and appears to be competitive against other top performers in all benchmarks we currently run.

 This is due to a number of reasons:
 - use of recursion, rather than manual walking of a tree, which seems to perform better.
-- use of `smallvec`, allowing for storage of small parameters lists on the stack.
+- use of `smallvec`, allowing for storage of small parameter lists on the stack.
 - enforcement of UTF-8 upfront, which can prevent duplicate UTF-8 checks internally while extracting parameters (via `unsafe` usage).

-Even without the use of `smallvec` and `unsafe`, we still perform very well on the benchmarks.

 However, as is often the case, your mileage may vary (YMMV).
-Benchmarks, especially micro-benchmarks, should never be trusted.
+Benchmarks, especially micro-benchmarks, should be taken with a grain of salt.

-Speed was never the primary goal, just a fortunate accident we seem to have stumbled upon.

 ### Benchmarks

-All benchmarks ran on a `MacOS` M1 Pro laptop.
+All benchmarks ran on a M1 Pro laptop.

 Check out our [codspeed results](https://codspeed.io/DuskSystems/wayfind/benchmarks) for a more accurate set of timings.